mbrussell/RockTree/README.md

 # RockTree
-Code for analysis of the Rockefeller Christmas tree.
+Code for analysis of the Rockefeller Center Christmas Tree data.